Save to List My Reading List

 9. Membership (Normally a nonprofit should have no members)

-10. Amendments (Manners of Amending the Articles of Incorporation)
+10. Amendments (Manner of Amending the Articles of Incorporation)

 The name of the nonprofit organization is stated here.
-Make sure to pick a suitable name that is not taken by others entities in your State and preferably anywhere else.
-Also make sure that a matching domain name is available for the name that you are choosing and purchase the top level .com and .org versions.
+Make sure to pick a suitable name that's not taken by other entities in your state and preferably anywhere else.
+Also make sure that a matching domain name is available for the name that you're choosing and purchase the top level .com and .org versions.
 A nonprofit website is a must and it serves as the primary source of soliciting donations and sharing information about your cause.

 1.01 Name